 For space crane — whose real name is Caroline (she asked that The Hollywood Reporter not reveals her last name) — the move is a step in the right direction.
 Alamo Drafthouse owner Tim League called her personally to discuss the company’s response.

-“We had a really good conversation about it that left me feeling like he understood the situation and was interested in helping Devin,” says Caroline, 33, a non-profit worker living in New York City.
+“We had an excellent conversation about it that left me feeling like he understood the situation and was interested in helping Devin,” says Caroline, 33, a non-profit worker living in New York City.

-“I’m really happy that Tim League took this seriously and that Devin is interested in getting treatment.
+“I’m thrilled that Tim League took this seriously and that Devin is interested in getting treatment.
 I’ve let them know that I’m available for any accountability processing that might be part of his rehabilitation,” she adds.